 In Jan 2009 Wesley sadly passed away in a car crash so his son, Ian runs it today.

-Next to the garage was Parrots trading store.
-Parrot Street was named after Noel Parrot.
+Next to the garage was Parrotts trading store.
+Parrot Street was named after Noel Parrott.

 Spar centre was Sedgefield Caravan Park and where the Total Garage now stands was a shop run by the Hockley family.